getgort/gort/README.md

 While you can add profiles to this file manually, you can also use the `gort profile create` command to help.

-### Getting help
+### Getting Help

 The `gort` executable contains a number of commands and sub-commands.
 Help is available for all of them by passing the `--help` option.
 Start with `gort --help`, and go from there.

-## Status of this project
+## Status of This Project

-Active heavy development.
+Gort is in a state of active heavy development.
 The date that various [milestones](TODO.md) have been achieved are listed below.
 The number and focus of present and future milestones are subject to change.

 - Project created: 27 December 2018
 - Milestone 1: 7 January 2019